UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`genre[not(@*)]` has been used a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource.
+Unlike the previous category, values within :code:`genre[not(@*)]` generally contain more specific terms related to the physical characteristics of a resource and closely mirror MODS :code:`physicalDescription/form` values.

 Justification
 ^^^^^^^^^^^^^

+The justification for keeping these values is similar to that expressed for :code:`physicalDescription/form` values that do not have a :code:`@valueURI`.
+This category contains terms that should be in :code:`physicalDescription/form` if more time for remediation had been possible.

 The values in this XPath fall outside of the table presented in the preceding section ("genre values that map to dcterms:type").